cstrawberry/predictive-universe/docs/paper/appendices/appendix_p_philosophical_foundations.md

 The ultimate implication of this framework is that it defines the very boundaries of what can be meaningfully discussed.

 **The Limit of Meaningful Inquiry**
-A universe devoid of predictive systems (and thus devoid of the logical necessities of time, space, causality, and discrete information) is not only unknowable but is a logically incoherent concept.
-Any attempt to describe such a universe requires an external observer (a predictor), which would contradict the initial premise.
-Therefore, any meaningful inquiry is restricted to the class of universes that support prediction.
+A universe devoid of predictive systems — and thus devoid of time, space, causality, and discrete information — lies beyond the reach of knowledge, description, or coherent conceptualization by any predictive system, including ourselves.
+Any attempt to describe such a universe requires an observer, which would contradict the very premise of its description.
+This constitutes an epistemic boundary.
+Therefore, all meaningful inquiry is necessarily restricted to the class of universes that support prediction.

 ## P.11 Temporal Engineering and the Ontology of Conscious Action